How to Tell If Your Oven Is Leaking Gas and What to Do

 Step #6 Test the Gas Line

-If you correctly follow the above steps, your gas line should be okay.
-However, it would be best to assume that it is not fixed until you test it again.
+If you follow the above steps correctly, your gas line should be okay.
+However, assuming that the gas line is not fixed until you test it again would be best.
 Turn on the gas and use any of the above detection methods to check for leaks.

 Repeat the process until there are no more leaks.
 Place the covers back after you are confident that the gas line is okay and conduct regular maintenance to keep it safe.